hubverse-org/hubExamples/.github/CONTRIBUTING.md

 *  For user-facing changes, add a bullet to the top of `NEWS.md` (i.e. just below the first header).
 Follow the style described in <https://style.tidyverse.org/news.html>.

-*  If you're changing the scripts in `data-raw/`, you can run tests locally: `devtools::test()` (because the contents of `data-raw` are not included in the package, these tests are skipped during R checks).d
+*  If you're changing the scripts in `data-raw/`, you can run tests locally: `devtools::test()` (because the contents of `data-raw` are not included in the package, these tests are skipped during R checks).

 ### Code style